sendgrid/docs/source/User_Guide/Settings/ip_warmup.md

 Why don't other ESPs require IP warmup?
 {% endanchor %}

-Many other email service providers, especially those focused on marketing email tools, may not offer dedicated IP addresses to their customers.
-Many ESPs place all of their customers on shared IP groups by default.
-When sending on a shared IP group, warming up is not usually required.
+Many other email service providers do not offer dedicated IP addresses to their customers - they place all of their customers on shared IP groups by default.
+Warming up is not required for a shared IP group - SendGrid handles this automatically.

-While it may be less cost effective and more technically complicated to provide dedicated IPs for our customers, we feel that it is important and empowering for our users to earn their own reputations.
-This also lets you completely control your own reputation, and prevents your sending from being impacted by the reputations of other SendGrid users.
+Having a dedicated IP allows you to control your own reputation completely, and prevents your sending from being impacted by the reputations of other SendGrid users.